IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

 - A helm chart that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.
 - An operator that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.

+Support has been validated on OpenShift clusters running onPrem, in IBM Satellite, and IBM ROKS.

 The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy server.
 However, ReadWriteMany is required to successfully scale to more than one replica/instance of the server.

 ## Kubernetes Roles and Personas